Tips for Expats Moving to Barcelona

 Usually, moving to a new country for an extended period of time would entail opening a bank account in the country you’re going to.
-This can be tedious, especially if you’re a stranger to the language and have little documentation – like a home address, a referee or even an employer – to provide to the bank.
+This can be tedious, especially if you’re a stranger to the language and have little documentation – like a home address, a referee, or even an employer – to provide to the bank.
 While it’s not a terrible idea to open an account with such a bank, mobile banks are the best direction to take in terms of financing your time abroad: they often have no overseas withdrawal fees and will work if you happen to leave Barcelona for France or Portugal, too.

-Above and beyond the normal banking needs, you’ll also profit from looking into the likes of Bonsai Finance, who offer flexible, tailor-made loans online with super-fast speed so that you’re never left in a sticky situation in a foreign land without the money to make rent one month.
+Above and beyond the normal banking needs, you’ll also profit from looking into the likes of BONSAI FINANCE, who offer flexible, tailor-made loans online with super-fast speed so that you’re never left in a sticky situation in a foreign land without the money to make rent one month.
 Online and mobile services such as these will really help you keep a check on your spending while assisting you in accounting, ensuring your stay in Barcelona is stress-free when it comes to your economic situation.

 Way of Life

 Barcelona is one of Europe’s main tourist cities and has played host to recent protests concerning both Catalan independence and a certain animosity to tourist numbers, which tend to exceed that of the native population throughout the summer.
-Read up on the cause for Catalan independence so that you’re able to be sensitive to this issue while meeting and chatting with locals, and be aware that Barcelona is a city proud of its heritage and identity, and that you should adapt to their way of life in order to fit in.
+Read up on the cause for Catalan independence so that you’re able to be sensitive to this issue while meeting and chatting with locals.
+Be aware that Barcelona is a city proud of its heritage and identity, and that you should adapt to their way of life in order to fit in.

 Most people who move to a new city for a long period of time have a job that either dictates or allows for such a move: perhaps at an international bank or a European-wide set of offices.
 However, you may be moving with an unemployed partner or friend who’s looking for a job once they arrive in Barcelona, or you may indeed require one yourself.
-If you’re from the UK, you enjoy presently the EU freedom of movement laws which enables you to work in Barcelona in any job.